 Independent agents do not work exclusively with specific insurance companies.
 They are able to sell insurance policies with multiple companies and can shop around to find their customer’s the best rates for the coverage they’re looking for.

 Most independent agents are independent contractors that run their own business or work with a group of agents in a unified agency (to share expenses).
 Independent agents work to cover their own office expenses, marketing, and lead generation.
 They'll have to cover the salary of administrative staff.
 This can mean they are stretched thin and don’t have extensive time to dedicate to customer research and relationship-building.

 An independent agent is not a full-time employee nor do they have full-time benefits.
 Independent agents rely solely on commissions from whatever carriers they write a policy with.
 However, they may receive higher commissions than a captive agent, depending on the insurance company(s) that they work with.
 Likewise, they aren't usually required to force a sale to clients to meet sales quotas.
 Because they're operating their own business, any ongoing training they receive is their responsibility.

 Ultimately, whether you choose to work with captive agents or independent agents depends on what your goals are for your small business.

-- If you’re trying to get the best prices possible, it may be better to work with an independent agent.
-They have a wide variety of access to multiple insurance policies and companies.
+- If you’re trying to get the best prices possible, it may be better to work with independent agents.
+They have a wide variety of access to multiple company's insurance products.

-- If you’re looking to build a long-term relationship, an independent agent can help you find different insurance options with different insurance companies that fit your business year-after-year.
+- If you’re looking to build a long-term relationship, an independent agent can help you find different insurance options with different companies that fit your business year after year.
 When your needs change, so can your insurance policies.

 - If you’re unfamiliar with the different insurance companies and just getting started, working with a captive agent who can walk you through every step of the process with their insurer may be helpful.
 It can be an easier user experience that is less overwhelming.